Columbus Technical College – 50+ Years of Service

 The college began a complete renovation of the North Building in June 2003 and completed it in October 2004 at a cost of $2.1 million.
 In October 2003, the North Building was renamed Carl Patrick Hall to honor Carl L. Patrick, Sr. – the college’s first significant financial benefactor.

 In the fall of 2010, a state-of-the-art health sciences complex for Columbus Technical College opened on a 27-acre site on River Road.
 Georgia Governor Sonny Perdue recommended $16.28 million in state funding toward the Robert L. Wright, Jr. Health Sciences Center in his 2008 budget.
 In addition to the public funds, the first capital campaign benefiting the college, Tomorrow’s Workforce… Today, raised an estimated $10 million in private dollars.
 Expansion and improvement of Columbus Technical College is constantly in the works.

-Today, Columbus Technical College has an annual student enrollment of approximately 6,000 and its service area includes six Georgia counties (Muscogee, Harris, Talbot, Stewart, Quitman, and Chattahoochee) as well as an ever-growing presence at Fort Benning.
+Columbus Technical College had an annual student enrollment of nearly 5,000 in the last academic year (2020) and its service area includes six Georgia counties (Muscogee, Harris, Talbot, Stewart, Quitman, and Chattahoochee) as well as an ever-growing presence at Fort Benning.

 Columbus Technical College will continue to anticipate and respond to the community’s educational and workforce-training needs in order to guarantee that the region’s businesses and its citizens prosper.